rebcabin/rebcabin.github.io/PythonYCombinators.md

 ## Fast Fib Domain Code

 Except for the types, this is straightforward.
-It first checks the memo tables `a` and `a1` for presence of keys `n - 1` and `n - 2` via `in` expressions, and only calls the recursive function `f` when lookup fails.
+It first checks the memo tables `a` and `a1` for presence of keys `n - 1` and `n - 2`,  via `in` expressions, then calls the recursive function `f` only when lookup fails.
 In that case, it updates the tables with new values so that recursive calls already on the stack can just look up results.
 It's best to analyze the types from the inside out, convincing ourselves that they can't be anything else.

 ```python
 def ff(f: FAFIMEMO) -> FAFIMEMO: